KindleModding/kindlemodding.github.io/jailbreaking/AdBreak/index.md

 - The JB does NOT automatically remove advertisements, see Marek's scriptlet.
 - It will never work on the KS/Kindle Scribe, or the CS/Colorsoft!
 Ads can NOT be re-enabled there!
 - No, this is not "UJ"/"Unnamed Jailbreak".
 That is separate.
+- "Is there a way to make my device ad supported?" (see below)

+### Common issues

+- Can't find the system folder:
     - On mass storage kindles, **if you cannot see the `system` folder**, you will have to navigate to the path manually, or follow [this](https://kb.blackbaud.com/knowledgebase/Article/41890) guide to see protected system folders.
-- "Is there a way to make my device ad supported?" (see below)
+- "Bang!" shows but the jailbreak doesn't run:
+    - Check the .assets folder on the Kindle. "jb.sh" and "patchedUks.sqsh" must be in there.

 ### Enabling Ads
 (needed for jailbreak, safe to remove later)